AsteriskAmpersand/Ice-Stable/README.md

   - Overhead Slash, Wide Slash, and Rising Slash increase combo count by 1, up to a maximum of 3.
   - These moves can now combo directly into Jumping Wide Slash (Triangle+R2).
   - Jumping Wide Slash's power level will match the hunter's current combo count.
-  - Side Blow and Tackle can be used without resetting the current combo count.
+  - Side Blow, Tackle, and Slinger Burst can be used without resetting the current combo count.
-  - Combo count resets when performing any other actions or attacks (idle, evading, etc) not mentioned above.
+  - Combo count resets when performing any other actions or attacks not mentioned above (idle, evading, charging attacks, etc).
 - Overhead Slash:
   - Element and Status Modifiers increased to 1.2x (up from 1.0x).
 - Wide Slash: